 It takes an above average person to become a military officer.
 Above average just means better than 50% of the population.
-I would say usually military officers represent the top 25% of society, which is pretty scary when you consider some of the officers I’ve encountered in my years in the Air Force.
+I would say usually military officers represent the top 25% of society in terms of work ethic and general intelligence, but that's just a subjective opinion.

 There are four main routes to becoming an officer, all of which attract above average people:

-- The Academies: West Point, Annapolis, and Colorado Springs
+- The Service Academies: West Point, Annapolis, and Colorado Springs

 - Reserve Officer Training Corps or ROTC: Army, Navy, and Air Force